TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 ### Why is this Useful?

-- You can introduce entriy point via event.
+- You can introduce entry point via event.
 - You can **also pass metadata**, like location.
 Those data **can be open to change**, but don't have to be.

 It might be confusing while using at first, but after few weeks I get used to it.
 Trust me, it's the best.